fhiso/bibliography/datamodels.md

 "DeadEnds Data Model", *BetterGEDCOM wiki* (http://bettergedcom.wikispaces.com/DeadEnds+Model)

+"Other Documents", *bartonstreet.com* (http://www.bartonstreet.com/deadends/) -- Various documents for DeadEnds model and the LifeLines product.
 NB: the available online documentation is quite old and an updated version is currently being drafted by the author (Tom Wetmore).

 ##Event Gedcom##